Items not treated as pay

 Note

-Your employee may decide to personally claim expenses and allowances reflecting the actual costs incurred by them.
-Where this happens and you have reimbursed their expenses, the amounts paid by you will be treated as taxable salary.
+An employee may decide to personally claim expenses and allowances reflecting the actual costs incurred by them.
+Where this happens, and the employer has reimbursed the expenses, the amounts paid by the employer must be treated as taxable salary.

 Next: Refunds of pension contributions